grd/FreePDM/README.md

 Yeah.
 It's a bit scary.

 The initial idea is to make a Skeleton (model), GUI, a MVC and an Admin module.
+The GUI is based on pyQT.

+This is the whish list:

 ## Admin
-Based on pyQT

 * Add a path to the location of the database
 * Allow to make different numbering scheme's
 * Allow to make different version types